mbrya002/Context/README.md

 # ConText
 CS411 Senior Project

-ConText is a mobile application developed in AndroidStudios that facilitates learning for ESL Students through the use of visual puns, American humor, and through linear gameplay.
+Team Flirt is creating a mobile application for Android phones to assist English as a Second Language (ESL) Students learn common difficult words.
+Our android-specific application that will achieve this is called ConText.
+ConText is a mobile application developed in Android Studios that facilitates learning for ESL Students through the use of visual puns, American humor, and through linear gameplay.

 # Team Members:
 Robert Plaugher